University of Otago Clock Tower Building

-Pt Blk LXXI Blk LXXI Town of Dunedin (CT OT299/36), Otago Land District
+Pt Blk LXXI Blk LXXI Town of Dunedin (RT OT299/36), Otago Land District

 This historic place was registered under the Historic Places Act 1980.
 This report includes the text from the original citation considered by the NZHPT Board at the time of registration.